katrinafyi/madeline/README.md

   - zooming of main game canvas.
   - improved tutorial text above relevant panels.
   - misc styling and polish.
+  - test modes of operation: mouse only, keyboard only, mobile touch.
 - levels:
   - fix hexcells level 1-1
   - support for choosing a level